Tsangares/css_solaris/README.md

 - ✅ Creates "CSS Solaris Moderator" role
 - ✅ Creates "Game Lobby" forum channel
 - ✅ Creates "Game Discussions" forum channel
-- ✅ Creates "Game Voting" forum channel (hidden from @everyone, mods only)
+- ✅ Creates "Game Voting" forum channel (read-only for everyone)
 - ✅ Verifies all permissions are correct

 After setup, assign the "CSS Solaris Moderator" role to users who should be able to start/manage games!

-**Note:** The Game Voting forum is automatically set to be hidden from regular players and is read-only for moderators:
+**Note:** The Game Voting forum is automatically set to be read-only:
-- **@everyone**: Cannot see the channel
+- **@everyone**: Can view but cannot post (read-only)
-- **Moderators**: Can view but cannot send messages (read-only)
+- **Moderators**: Can view but cannot post (read-only)
 - **Bot**: Can view, post, and manage threads

-This ensures vote tracking remains secret and only the bot can update vote tallies.
+This ensures only the bot can update vote tallies while everyone can see the current voting status.

 ## Usage